 Perhaps the most prominent feature of Byzantine jewellery is the presence of votive items; be it rings or pendants, the religious aspect is consistently present throughout the period.
-Byzantium (modern day Istanbul) became the capital of the Eastern Roman Empire from the 5th century AD onwards, until the conquest by the Ottoman Turks in 1453 AD.
-Byzantine jewellery was enormously opulent, having inherited the Roman techniques, and was further enriched with gemstones, as the Byzantine jewellers were experts in inlaying, enamel, and intricate metalwork.
+Constantinople, now known as Istanbul, became the capital of the Eastern Roman Empire from the 5th century AD onwards, until the conquest by the Ottoman Turks in 1453 AD.
+Byzantine jewellery was immensely opulent, having inherited Roman gold working techniques and Greco-Roman polychrome tradition, and was further enriched with gemstones, as the Byzantine jewellers were experts in inlaying, enamel, and intricate metalwork.

 Jewellery and Politics

-Enkolpion (from the Ancient Greek ἐγκόλπιον, literally “on the chest”; plural ἐγκόλπια, enkólpia) is the term with which we still refer to medallions with icons in the centre worn around the neck by Orthodox and Eastern Catholic bishops.
-The custom of bearing on the person objects such as enkolpia was derived from the pagan Roman practice of wearing bullae as a protection against incantations.
-The Church aimed to purify this usage from superstition by substituting objects venerated by Christians for those to which they had been accustomed before conversion.
+Enkolpion, from the Ancient Greek ἐγκόλπιον, meaning literally “on the chest”, is the term with which we still refer to medallions with icons at the centre worn around the neck by Eastern Orthodox bishops.
+The custom of wearing devotional objects such as enkolpia was derived from the pagan Roman practice of wearing bullae as a protection against incantations.
+The use of enkolpia was introduced in the 4th century AD.
+The Church aimed to purify this usage from superstition by substituting objects venerated by Christians for the previous mythological symbology, although there are many examples of objects that combine more magical pagan beliefs with the new religion of Christianity.

 Enkolpion and Relics

-Over the course of the centuries, many of these crosses were produced in such a way as to hold a secondary relic.
+Over the course of the centuries, many of these crosses were produced to hold a secondary relic.
 They might supposedly contain, for example, part of a saint’s clothing, pieces of the True Cross, or hair fragments.
-The cross was the most popular Christian symbol in Byzantium: it offered protection to the wearer and would have been available all over the Empire.
+The cross was the most popular Christian symbol in Byzantium, but featured alongside the saints and the Theotokos, or Mother of God, as well as more simple Christograms.
+Some enkolpia were so used by their bearers that any iconography has been reduced to a mere ghost, only identifiable by their writing.